Karasp1980/torjagerillustration/README.md

 ## Media

-#### All the images on this page are provided by the illustator Tor Jäger For the social media-links icons Fontawesome.com has been used.
+#### All the images on this page are provided by the illustator Tor Jäger For the social media-links icons [Font Awesome](https://fontawesome.com) has been used.

 -----